Ray2OUC/HIFT/README.md

 # DEMO：SIFT+HIFT
 1. We provide the image matching demo of using SIFT keypoints and HIFT descriptor in demo.ipynb.
-2. We provide the demo of exporting SIFT keypoints and AANet descriptor in export_descriptor_sift.py, and it can be easily modified to other off-the-shelf detectors and matchers for evaluation.
+2. We provide the demo of exporting SIFT keypoints and HIFT descriptor in export_descriptor_sift.py, and it can be easily modified to other off-the-shelf detectors and matchers for evaluation.
 ```
 CUDA_VISIBLE_DEVICES=0 python export_descriptor_sift.py
 ```